ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 [Story](https://osu.ppy.sh/users/8172283)!
 Known as one of the world's best at osu!catch and having recently reclaimed the #1 spot in the world, he's back in the Loved section, and this time he brings us a favorite from [3CWC2024](https://osu.ppy.sh/community/forums/topics/1977529?n=1) as well as a nostalgic treat for many of us with the beatmap [Angel of Darkness (Nightcore Mix)](https://osu.ppy.sh/beatmapsets/2260835#fruits/4811951).

 This incredible beatmap was submitted to the 3CWC2024 Qualifiers in the HR1 slot.
-Combining hyper sliders and streams from the previous era, it offers balanced and consistent gameplay, plus, the beatmap is compatible with other difficulty mods (HR, HD, FL, and DT for those seeking a greater challenge), so you should really give it a chance to make it into the Loved section—you'll find plenty of fun and nostalgia in this beatmap.
+Combining hyper sliders and streams from the previous era, it offers balanced and consistent gameplay.
+Plus, the beatmap is compatible with other difficulty mods (HR, HD, FL, and DT for those seeking a greater challenge), so you should really give it a chance to make it into the Loved section — you'll find plenty of fun and nostalgia in this beatmap.

 I don't want to bother you any further with this, but you really should go vote in the thread to give this map a chance in the Loved section.